Easy Vegan Spinach Naan for Toddlers & Families

 Self-raising flour

-Self-rising flour already contains a leavening agent and salt, which helps the naan become soft and fluffy without needing yeast or baking powder.
+Self-raising flour already contains a leavening agent and salt, which helps the naan become soft and fluffy without needing yeast or baking powder.

 Olive Oil